 In 1989, he received the Peacemaker Award from Notre Dame University’s Institute for International Peace Studies.
 In 2007, he was the recipient of the St. Marcellus Award presented annually by the Catholic Peace Fellowship.
 In 2011, at the University of Wroclaw in Poland, he was presented with the Prince Constantine Ostrogsky Award for “promotion of peace and justice and efforts to safeguard life and creation through life-protecting methods.”
 In 2014 he was honored with the Esse Non Videri (“to be and not to seem”) Award by St. Joseph’s College on Long Island, NY.
 In 2015 he was given the Peace and Justice Award of the Thomas Merton Center in Pittsburgh, Pennsylvania.
 In 2017 he received the “Louie” award from the International Thomas Merton Society.

-Regarding his academic credentials, Jim is one of those rare birds known as an auto-didact.
+Regarding his academic credentials, Jim is an auto-didact.
 He dropped out of high school when he was seventeen.
 The only formal education he has had since then were meteorology studies while in the Navy (he graduated first in his class from the Navy Weather School) and occasional classes (English literature and art history) at two colleges in New York City, Hunter and the New School for Social Research.

 An occasional teacher, in the early seventies, Jim taught at New York Theological Seminary and the College of New Rochelle.
 In 1985, during a sabbatical, he taught at the Ecumenical Institute, Tantur, near Jerusalem, and in 1999 was part of the summer faculty of the Department of Religion at the University of Dayton.